xamarin/xamarin-macios/docs/website/mtouch-errors.md

 If you're deploying an enterprise app or using a free provisioning profile, you might have trust the developer (this is explained <a href="http://stackoverflow.com/a/30726375/183422">here</a>).

+### <a name="MT1111"/>MT1111: Application launched successfully, but it's not possible to wait for the app to exit as requested because it's not possible to detect app termination when launching using gdbserver.

 ### MT12xx: Simulator

 <!--